AppleDash/aoc-2024/README.md

 ## Day 5
 These solutions are in TypeScript.
 TypeScript is one of my favorite languages.
 I'm happy with the implementation I came up for it, though I'm sure it could be improved.

+## Day 6
+These solutions are in Go.
+It's been awhile since I've worked in Go, so this was a nice refresher.
+The implementation for Part 2 is a bit bruteforcey, and I'd love to figure out a more efficient way to do it.